Guide Price £425,0004 Bedrooms 2 Reception Rooms

 International airports at Durham Tees Valley and Newcastle provide both domestic and international flights and again are easily reached within 1 hour by car.

-Fairhills is a traditional stone built Farmhouse, offering generous accommodation throughout and is sold with the benefit of a range of useful outbuildings and land extending to approximately 31.80 Hectares (78.58 Acres).
-The property offers huge potential and would create an ideal investment opportunity, or alternatively the option to further progress the operational farm.
+Fairhills is a traditional stone built Farmhouse, offering generous accommodation throughout which would ideally be suited to family living.
+It is sold with a range of useful outbuildings and land extending to approximately 7.3 Ha (18.2Ac).
+The property offers huge potential to update or extend (subject to consents) meaning that Fairhills would make an ideal investment opportunity.
+It also offers the option to of a small holding for those who enjoy rural, equestrian or agricultural pursuits.

 The kitchen can be accessed from the living room and is fitted with a range of base units topped with contrasting work surfaces which incorporate a stainless steel sink and double drainer unit.
 Tiled to splashback level, there is a Rayburn which is currently out of service as well as ample space for a freestanding electric cooker.
 The oil boiler is located within the kitchen, whilst access to the rear of the property can be granted from here.
 The kitchen is completed by a useful walk in pantry cupboard, as well as access to the ground floor WC.